Can

 Some conventional machines take a minute or two, some

 five or ten, and some longer.
-Usually the heat-up time is mentioned
+Generally the heat-up time is mentioned

 on our product information page.
-Many non-professional (cheaper)
+Many cheaper 'domestic' party smoke

 needs to re-heat and stops itself from being operated while this